fkhadra/react-toastify-doc/docs/migrate-to-v8.md

       },
       error: {
         render({data}){
-          // When the promise reject, data will contains the error return <MyErrorComponent message={data.message} />
+          // When the promise is rejected, data will contain the error return <MyErrorComponent message={data.message} />
         }
       }